ShazamScrobbler/macos-app/README.md

 ### Requirements

-Works on OS X Yosemite/El Capitan with Shazam 1.1.1 (get it from the [App Store](https://itunes.apple.com/en/app/shazam/id897118787?mt=12)).
+ - OS X Yosemite/El Capitan
+ - Shazam 1.1.1 (get it from the [App Store](https://itunes.apple.com/en/app/shazam/id897118787?mt=12)).

 ### Installation

- - Make sure you meet the requirements,
  - Download [ShazamScrobbler.dmg from here](https://github.com/stephanebruckert/ShazamScrobbler/releases) (~1MB),
- - Before launching ShazamScrobbler, Shazam must have tagged at least one song.
+ - Before launching ShazamScrobbler, the Shazam app must have tagged at least one song.

-## Main issues & fixes

-#### Problems w/o fixes

-- The Shazam Mac app won't always tag songs being played on your earphones/headphones,
-- Shazam doesn't always find the right tag for a song (depending on the genre).

-#### Problems w/ fixes

-- TODO: what to do when Shazam detects a song being scrobbled by another scrobbler?
-  - check if Last.fm is already "Scrobbling from X",
-  - or check if the song has already been scrobbled in the last 5 minutes.

 ## CHANGELOG

+#### v1.1.1 (2015/10/21)

+ - Fixed a minor issue causing the queued songs to not scrobble if the app has been restarted.
+ - Fixed a minor issue causing the time interval between two songs to be negative.

 #### v1.1 (2015/10/09)